neuro4ml/neuro4ml.github.io/Week_4/3-STDP.md

 :width: 300px
 ```

-This doesn’t match what you see experimentally.
+This doesn't match what you see experimentally.

 ```{figure} figures/stdpPicture16.png
 :align: center
 :width: 400px
 ```

-You can fix this with a noisy, multiplicative version of the STDP learning rule {cite:p}`https://doi.org/10.1523/JNEUROSCI.20-23-08812.2000`, although it’s harder to get strong competition and specialisation with this form of STDP.
+You can fix this with a noisy, multiplicative version of the STDP learning rule {cite:p}`https://doi.org/10.1523/JNEUROSCI.20-23-08812.2000`, although it's harder to get strong competition and specialisation with this form of STDP.

 ### Bidirectional pairs

 Another issue is that STDP will always force synaptic connections between neurons to be unidirectional.
-You can’t have a situation where A excites B and B excites A. However this is common in cortex.
+You can't have a situation where A excites B and B excites A. However this is common in cortex.

 ```{figure} figures/stdpPicture17.png
 :align: center